-We've just discovered that as of Monday 25th May, it's National BBQ Week 2020 and we didn't need to be told twice.
+When we discovered that it was National BBQ Week back in May, we didn't need to be told twice.
 Since the sun started shining, we've been polishing our BBQ tongs and dusting off our cocktail kits in preparation for some show stopping lockdown BBQs.
 We've already written a blog on How to host the perfect weekend BBQ during lockdown and we implore you to give it a read if you're stuck for the finishing touches to make your British Summertime BBQ extra special.
 However, everyone knows that what is served up on your plate is what makes or breaks a BBQ.
 Luckily, our Brand Manager, Siobhan Quinn, is a keen cook and has been using this time in lockdown to experiment with food and drink.
 Below we share our new favourite cocktail recipe and how to make Asian-style sweet and sticky chicken wings.

 How to set your table for a garden BBQ in 5 steps

 When it comes to dressing your garden table we love low-key minimalism that speaks for itself in the surroundings and sunshine.
 Although we occasionally advocate bright colours and loud prints for your interiors, as a seasonal refresh or to make a statement, we prefer neutral tones in a garden setting.
 Earthy teaks, charcoal slate, glass and linens are our garden styling holy grail.

 1. Treat your home to some garden furniture that is both stylish and comfortable, encouraging long, blanket-clad evenings filled with cocktails, your favourite BBQ recipes and great conversation.